bpetrikovics/teamspeak3-music-control/README.md

 You're done.
 Now you can:

-* Launch mopidy and check its webinterface at http://yourhost:6680, check if it sees your media files and/or your Google Music library
+* Check mopidy webinterface at http://yourhost:6680, confirm if it sees your media files and/or your Google Music library
 * Point your browser to the http://yourhost:port/player (port is 8080 is you're not using any proxy frontend; otherwise use the external port you're forwarding)
 * The UI is dead simple.
 Click "Start" to start TS3 and "Kill" to kill it. :)